A couple of years ago, I gathered the 38 top business challenges across all industries. They fall within several main segments:

 In addition to the C-suite, growing companies implement additional management tiers as “middle-level management” – from directors to senior managers to team leaders or supervisors.

-General communication occurs through standard mediums like email, Slack, Zoom too, even within an office environment.
-Large corporations can’t afford to communicate on-site and real-time always, especially with thousands of people across multiple locations.
+General communication occurs through standard mediums like email, Slack, and Zoom, even within an office environment.
+Large corporations can’t afford to communicate on-site and in real-time always, especially with thousands of people across multiple locations.

 Commonly used platforms are HubSpot, Salesforce, and Marketo.
 Integrating them within the existing platforms, sourcing data for incoming leads, qualifying leads, conducting CRM management inside (or with an external CRM system), tracking follow-ups, managing automated voice calls or voice recording for analysis by supervisors, automated chatbots prescreening prospects before calling – a large list in the arsenal of sales and marketing people.

-Email lists are important too—some in collaboration with other businesses and shared campaigns.
+Email lists are important, too—some in collaboration with other businesses and shared campaigns.
 Webinars used for sales pitches rely on Zoom or GoToMeeting to enable the process.
-Contract and proposal generation applications like Quote Roller are used to quickly send proposals.
+Contract and proposal generation applications like Quote Roller are used to send proposals quickly.

 Legal challenges have also made it to CBInsight’s top 20 reasons why startups fail.

 Most legal challenges are indeed handled offline with legal teams.
-That said, with GDPR and CCPA and other legal shields in-between, cookie notifiers and blockers have to be carefully integrated to avoid legal challenges.
-Proper tools handle adequate cookie tracking when installing a new library, updating the terms of service and privacy pages on the go.
+That said, with GDPR and CCPA and other legal shields in between, cookie notifiers and blockers have to be carefully integrated to avoid legal challenges.
+Proper tools handle adequate cookie tracking when installing a new library and updating the terms of service and privacy pages on the go.